k3x/VoteMPD/README.md

 ### 1. Priority
 * laptop mpd volume
 * volume on hotkeys
+* interpret, album, playlists, oip, oiv => no filename but artist: title

 ### 2. Priority
 * addOneFileToMPDQueue(): get song from static playlist if($hn===null) / Default queue when no user is voting